 Presynaptic dopaminergic neurons can be studied with dopamine transporter (DAT) binding PET tracers, including [11C]PE2I, [11C]CFT and [18F]FP-CIT; the activity of aromatic amino acid decarboxylase (AADC) using 6-[18F]-L-DOPA (FDOPA); or vesicular monoamine transporter type 2 (VMAT2).
+Imaging studies of presynaptic striatal dopaminergic function show clear differences patient groups with Parkinson’s disease or atypical parkinsonisms (Kaasinen et al., 2019).
 Postsynaptic (dopamine receptors can be targeted by many PET tracers.
 This allows the detection of possible upregulation in the early phase of PD, and also to assess changes in synaptic dopamine concentration.

 Serotonergic system is impaired in PD, and several serotonin system targeting PET tracers have been used in studies of motor and non-motor symptoms of PD.